Mariam El-Masri

 Mariam El-Masri (born 20 June 1991) is a footballer who plays as a midfielder.
 Born in Canada, she represents Guyana internationally.

 Early and personal life

 She was born in Scarborough, Ontario to a Tunisian father and a Guyanese mother.
 She played youth soccer with Wexford SC in Scarborough.
 Her older brother Sherif is also a footballer who represented Canada U23 internationally.
-She is an alumnus of Agincourt Collegiate Institute, in Scarborough, Ontario.
+She is an alumna of Agincourt Collegiate Institute, in Scarborough, Ontario.
 In 2011, she attended Centennial College and played for the women's team.

 Playing career

 She won the 2012 Ontario Women Soccer League with GS (Gursikh Sabha) United before signing on with Boldklubben 1921 in Denmark.

 El-Masri made Guyana's first-ever goal in the CONCACAF Women's Championship in 2010, then Guyana's first-ever goal in the CONCACAF Women's Olympic Qualifying Championship in 2016.

 In 2015, she attended Seneca College, playing for their women's team.

 She sustained a severe concussion and took a break from football, but returned to join GS United in Toronto, winning the Ontario Championships and coming in third in the Canadian National Championships.